Solar Panels in Bootle, Merseyside

 What is an EPC assessment and do I need one?

-An Energy Performance Certificate (EPC) assessment rates your home's energy efficiency from A to G. While not required for solar installation, solar panels typically improve your EPC by 1-2 grades, which can increase your property value.
-An EPC costs around £60-£120.
+An Energy Performance Certificate (EPC) rates your home's energy efficiency from A (most efficient) to G (least efficient).
+While an EPC is not required for solar panel installation, adding solar panels typically improves your rating by 1-2 grades, which can increase your property value by up to 4%.
+An EPC assessment costs around £60-£120 and is valid for 10 years.
+If you are selling or renting your property, an up-to-date EPC is legally required, so having solar panels reflected in your rating is beneficial.

 Can I get solar panels on an east or west facing roof in Bootle?

 Yes.
-East or west-facing roofs still produce 80-85% of the output of a south-facing roof.
-Many installers recommend splitting panels across east and west to spread generation throughout the day, which can actually improve self-consumption.
+East or west-facing roofs still produce 80-85% of the output of a south-facing roof, making them well worth installing.
+Many installers recommend splitting panels across east and west faces to spread generation throughout the day, which can improve self-consumption and reduce the amount of electricity exported at the lower SEG rate.
+East-facing panels generate more in the morning, while west-facing panels peak in the afternoon — both align well with typical household usage patterns.
+Only north-facing roofs are generally unsuitable for solar in the UK.

 What size solar system do I need for my home in Bootle?